Jindřich Waldes

-Jindřich Waldes (also Heinrich Waldes or Henry Waldes; 2 July 1876, Nemyšl – 1 July 1941, Havana) was a leading industrialist, founder of the Waldes Koh-i-noor Company, Czech patriot of Jewish origin and art collector.
+Jindřich Waldes (also Heinrich Waldes or Henry Waldes; 2 July 1876 – 1 July 1941) was a Czech industrialist, philanthropist and art collector.
+He was the founder of the Waldes Koh-i-noor Company, which produces textile haberdashery.

 Life

 Karel Waldes, father of Jindřich, had an inn and a small haberdashery shop in the village of Nemyšl near the town of Tábor in southern Bohemia.
 He wanted his son to continue his business but Jindřich found a position of a clerk at the firm of Eduard Lokesch and Son in Prague.
 This company made buttons and cufflinks.
 As Waldes had a good knowledge of languages he became Lokesch's business agent and travelled the world on behalf of the firm.

-In 1902 together with an engineer Hynek Puc (1856–1938) Waldes left Lokesch and founded his own company Waldes a spol.
+In 1902 together with an engineer Hynek Puc (1856–1938) Waldes left Lokesch and founded his own company.
 A year later Puc invented a special machine that inserted a small spring into concealed dress fasteners, the main product of the new firm.
 The new machine supplemented labour of ten skilled workers.
 With the increased production Puc kept inventing more machines to support the manufacture of pins, safety pins, needles and buttons.
 The world-renowned Waldes trademark, Miss KIN, came about in 1912 when Waldes on his ocean trip met Elizabeth Coyne who playfully put one fastener in her eye.
 František Kupka painted her portrait in oils and Vojtěch Preissig from it designed the firm’s trademark.
 The other trade names used were Koh-i-noor and Otello.

 Waldes Koh-i-noor headquarters were located in Prague suburbs of Vršovice.
 Soon the company grew to a large concern with branch factories in Warsaw, Dresden, Vienna, Paris, Barcelona and New York City.